zonemaster/zonemaster/docs/specifications/tests/MethodsV2.md

 1. Get the *Undelegated Data* from the initiation of the test.

-2. If the *Undelegated Data* has not name server names, then output an undefined set and exit these test procedures.
+2. If the *Undelegated Data* has no name server names, then output an undefined set and exit these test procedures.

 2. Return the set of name servers, where each unique name server name